GalacticFog/gestalt-kubernetes-installer/installer-base-image/README.md

 The `-p` option is false by default to prevent accidental release of an image during testing or development.
 You *must* set this flag if you want to push the container image to the registry after building.

-By default, the build script tags the built image with the default values described above.
-It sets only one tag tag on the built image, and the default tag above is always applied to the image during the build, even if you also set other tags.
-However, if you specify any tags using the `-t` option, the script will push only the specified tags to the registry, and will not push the default tag (unless the default tag is also set explicitly using the `-t` option.
+By default, the build script builds the installer base image with only the default tag described above.
+It sets only one tag on the image during the build, and the default tag above is always applied to the image during the build, even if you also set other tags.
+However, if you specify any tags using the `-t` option, the script will push only the specified tags to the registry, and will not push the default tag unless it is also set explicitly using the `-t` option.

 You can set the `-t` option multiple times to tag the built image with multiple tags.

 ```
-# EXAMPLES

 # Tag BUT DO NOT PUSH the image as "some.other.registry.io/galacticfog/different-image-name:alternate-tag"
 > ./build.sh -r "some.other.registry.io/galacticfog" -l "different-image-name" -t "alternate-tag"